victor-cleber/aws_project_workshop_18/README.md

 of the system
 - Storage:
   - Data growth is beyond the capacity of current hardware
-- Storage Cost:
-  The quote for a new storage disk is around R$50,000.00

 ## 📝 ITEMS TO BE EVALUATED
 [ ] Presentation - business vision</br>